ToshioCP/Gtk4-tutorial/gfm/sec4.md

 ![Screenshot of the label](../image/screenshot_lb1.png)

-There's only a little change between `pr4.c` and `lb1.c`.
+There are only a few changes between `pr4.c` and `lb1.c`.
-A program `diff` is good to know the difference between two files.
+A program `diff` is useful to know the difference.

 ~~~
 $ cd misc; diff pr4.c lb1.c